Bheeshmar

-Bheeshmar is a 2003 Indian Tamil-language crime film directed by actor Ranjith, making his directorial debut.
-The film stars Ranjith and Devayani, with Rami Reddy, Riyaz Khan, Anu Mohan, Ilavarasu, Vasu Vikram, Sadiq and Baby Prahasitha playing supporting roles.
+Bheeshmar is a 2003 Indian Tamil-language action drama film directed by actor Ranjith, making his directorial debut.
+The film stars Ranjith himself as the titular character with Devayani, Rami Reddy, Riyaz Khan, Anu Mohan, Ilavarasu, Vasu Vikram, Sadiq and Baby Prahasitha playing supporting roles.
 The film, produced by Ranjith's wife Priya Raman, had music by S. P. Venkatesh and was released on 27 September 2003.

 Plot

 Bheeshmar (Ranjith) is an honest and upright police officer.
 He is married to Gowri (Devayani), and they have a six-year-old girl named Pappathi (Baby Prahasitha).
 Bheeshmar is transferred to a new department which is filled with corrupt police officers.
 Soon, Bheeshmar clashes with policemen Aadhi (Ilavarasu) and Dhandapani (Vasu Vikram), Assistant Commissioner Singampuli (Sadiq), and the heartless politician R. K. (Rami Reddy).
-Later, Bheeshmar has been suspended for beating up Singampuli in court.
-Afterwards, the police arrested Bheeshmar for a crime he did not commit, and he is put in jail.
+Later, Bheeshmar was suspended for beating up Singampuli in court.
+Afterward, the police arrested Bheeshmar for a crime he did not commit, and he was put in jail.
 Gowri sells her kidney for the advocate's expenses to release him.
 After that, Bheeshmar ends up fighting with rowdies while bringing the medicine for his wife.
 He is not able to make it at the right time, so his wife dies in the hospital.
 The unemployed Bheeshmar turns berserk and kills all of his enemies.
 He is again arrested and is brought by a police van.
 In the traffic signal, he sees his daughter begging for food.
 She tries to run towards his van, and meanwhile, an accident happens to her.
-Bheeshmar wakes up screaming with his daughter nearby; he realizes that it was a nightmare.
-At that point, he understands that the evil in the society is way more powerful than him.
+Bheeshmar wakes up screaming with his daughter nearby; he realizes that it is a nightmare.
+At that point, he understands that the evil in society is way more powerful than him.
 He then burns his police uniform and decides to start a new life with Pappathi.

 Cast

 Soundtrack

-The film score and the soundtrack were composed by S. P. Venkatesh.
-The soundtrack, released in 2003, features 1 tracks with lyrics written by Snehan.
+The soundtrack, composed by S. P. Venkatesh, features a single track "Nadagam Pol Vaazhkaiyila", sunby by Unni Menon and written by Snehan.

-Reception